Learn about actual and potential costs

 How risky is the Life Insurance supply chain?

-The level of supply chain risk in the market for life insurance is moderate.
+The level of supply chain risk in the market for life insurance is high.
 Vendors of life insurance source inputs from a multitude of upstream suppliers, including portfolio management firms, reinsurance providers, copier and office equipment wholesalers, computer equipment wholesalers and third-party administrators and insurance claims adjusters.
-Although spikes in...
+However, the outbreak...
 Subscribe to learn more.